Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Simulation Results and Analysis

 \subsection{Accuracy of the Mean-Field Approximation}

-Now, we consider the CMTC $\bs{X}$ in \eqref{eqn:transition_X} for different population sizes of $N=10$, $N=100$, and $N=1000$ of IoT devices and illustrate the evolutions of the fraction of IoT devices in state (I), $X_I(t)$, as a function of time.
+Now, we consider the CMTC $\bs{X}$ in \eqref{eqn:transition_X} for different population sizes of $N=10$, $N=100$, and $N=1000$ of IoT devices and illustrate the evolution of the fraction of IoT devices in state (I), $X_I(t)$, as a function of time.
+We set the initial system state as $\bs{X}(0)=(1,0,0)$.
+Note that the system state dynamics with a finite $N$ can be exactly characterized by a CTMC, for which the exponential back-off times of all devices have been captured.
 As illustrated in Fig.~\ref{fig:mean_field}, each subfigure consists of the results for one simulation trajectory, the average of 10,000 runs of simulation trajectories, and the mean-field limit obtained in the ODE in \eqref{eqn:mean-field}.
 From Fig.~\ref{fig:mean_field}, we can observe that, when the number of devices $N$ increases, the simulation results of one trajectory $X_I(t)$ are concentrated on the mean-field limit $x_I(t)$.
-Moreover, we observe that, even when $N=10$, the mean-field limit $x_I(t)$ is very close to the value $\mathbb{E}[X_I(t)]$ computed by averaging over 10,000 run simulations, and for $N=100$ and $N=1000$, the two curves are almost indistinguishable.
+Moreover, we observe that, even when $N=10$, the mean-field limit $x_I(t)$ is very close to the value $\mathbb{E}[X_I(t)]$ computed by averaging over 10,000 run simulations, and for $N=100$ and $N=1000$, the two curves are almost indistinguishable (the dashed black line for $E[X_I(t)]$ hiding under the dash-dotted red line for $x_I(t)$).

 In Table~\ref{table:steady-state}, we present the average AoI and the average peak AoI of the two packet management schemes by using the stationary distribution $\bs{\pi}$ of the CTMC $\bs{X}$ with varying number of devices and by using the equilibrium point obtained in Theorem~\ref{theorem:mean-field}.
 The stationary distribution $\bs{\pi}$ for each $N$ is estimated by averaging over 10,000 runs during the time period from $t=500$ to $t=1000$.
-It can be seen that, even for small values of $N$, the average AoI and the average peak AoI are very close to the valued obtained in the mean-field limit.
+It can be seen that, even for small values of $N$, the average AoI and the average peak AoI are very close to the values obtained in the mean-field limit.
 Hence, Fig.~\ref{fig:mean_field} and Table~\ref{table:steady-state} indicate that our proposed mean-field approximation is very accurate for the considered system.